gajjarHari/gajjarHari.github.io/README.md

 #### 1. Use Lightweight Markup language to create a text file of your linking
 Create a text file which you want to show on the website.
 Use Markdown to create this file.

 Lightweight Markup is important as it is the key to creating a static website.
-The reason being static website generator will create a website for you but it does not know what to show on there.
+The reason being static website generator will create a website for you, but it does not know what to show on there.
 Website generators will create the website and show what you write on your text file that you supplied it with.

 Etter talks in his book about the importance of using lightweight markup.
-He shows how complex it can be to write same sentences with code that can be easily writen using a lightweight markup language.
+He shows how complex it can be to write a sentence with code that can be easily written using a lightweight markup language.

 What makes it greate is that it is:

-* easy to learn
+* Easy to learn
-* human readable and
+* Human readable and
-* requires no coding
+* Requires no coding

 Markdown is a lightweight markup language.
-Markdown is extremly popular and widely used by static website generators.
+Markdown is extremely popular and widely used by static website generators.
 It is also quite easy to use as well.
 Since it is a lightweight markup language, creating a text file will be easy and fast.

 #### 2. Use Github as your version control system

 Create an account on Github.
 After that you will have to create a repository.

 > Note:   When creating the repository, you must name it ```username.github.io```.
 Replace ```username``` with your username.
-This is important because with this, Github recongnizes that you want to create a static website.
+This is important because with this, Github recognizes  that you want to create a static website.

 You must upload the markdown file you created on this repository.
 Etter talks about what a version control system is in his book.
-He write how important a repository is to a programmer since it helps them keep track of their projects and files.
+He writes how important a repository is to a programmer since it helps them keep track of their projects and files.
 Because of this, they do not have to worry about making changed to their code as they can retrieve the old data if something were to occur.
 Although he talks about how it is useful in writing code, it is also useful to us as well.

-Once the file is uploaded and commited, we can make as many changes to the file we want.
+Once the file is uploaded and committed, we can make as many changes we want to the file.
 This is a static website so there is a possibility that you might want to change the content after some time.
 Even after these changes, if something goes wrong, we will not lose our data.
 We can recover it.
 This way you will not have to create the website from the beginning.

 #### 3. Use Github to create a static website